olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

 ## `Overview of the MechaCar Statistical Analysis`

 The purpose of the MechaCAr project is to review the production data for insights that may help the manufacturing teams:
-  - Linear Regression to Predict MPG.
+  - Predict MPG using Linear Regression.
 Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
   - Summary Statistics on Suspension Coils.
 Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
-  - T-Test on Suspension Coils.
-Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+  - T-Test on Suspension Coils by runing T-Tests to determine if the manufacturing lots are statistically different from the mean population
   - Design a Study Comparing the MechaCar to the Competition.
 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## `Resources`